SPP-03 Survey Guidelines

 Items 3 - 8 are mathematical solutions and must be considered together with improvements on or near boundaries and previous surveys carried out within the section.

 Where marks at a bend or a series of bends are gone, the corner/s can be refixed by adopting the original angle/s at the bend/s to be re-established and proportioning the distances between the marks found.
-See Section 16 for guidance on distribution of excess and deficiency.
+See Section 5 Lost Corner Restoration for guidance.

 An excess distance should not be created adjacent to a deficiency unless this is made necessary by reliable marks at the corner being re-established.
 In all other circumstances every effort should be made to minimise the deficiency as a first priority.
 An excess adjacent to a deficiency usually indicates an error in the method of re-establishment (see section 3 above).

 In surveys carried out by traditional conventional means it has been accepted that adjacent surveys separated by a period of years can differ in their re-establishment of their common alignment.

 Because each was based on direct measurements to original marks found the differences were (and still will be) accepted.

 The situation is different when: